The OceanBy Kathy Kranking

 A PILE-UP OF POLYPS

 A coral reef is like a big neighborhood of many kinds of creatures.
 Reefs can be miles long, but they are built by animals only about the size of peas!
 Each of these animals, called coral polyps (PAH-lips) builds a hard, stony cup to live in on the ocean floor.
 When the polyps die, the cups remain.
 Other polyps build more cups on top of these.
 After thousands of years of this, a reef forms.
-The biggest coral reef is longer than 70 million football fields!
+The biggest coral reef is the size of 70 million football fields!

 AT THE BOTTOM OF IT ALL